European-XFEL/Karabo/doc/concepts/projects_configuration.rst

     .. note::

         Configuration resolution should happen by the database.
-The project manager service responsible for device instantiation should not have to be aware of the hiearchy and configuraiton resolution.
+The project manager service responsible for device instantiation should not have to be aware of the hierarchy and configuration resolution.
 Instead the database service should resolve all queries to a single XML-based configuration file for a given device instance (the leaf elements in the database) and created a local copy of these in a flat hierarchy.
 The project manager then instantiates the device ids from these configuration files.